wfjm/w11/doc/README.txt

     - added xon/xoff (software flow control) support to serport library
     - added test systems for serport verification
     - use new serport stack in sys_w11a_* and sys_tst_rlink_* systems

-  - Changes
-    - retired modules
-      - vlib/rlink
-        - rlink_rlb2rl       - obsolete, now all in rlink_core8
-        - rlink_base         - use now new rlink_core8
-        - rlink_serport      - obsolete, now all in rlink_sp1c
-        - rlink_base_serport - use now new rlink_sp1c

   - New features
     - new modules